JSON-UNIFY/.github/export_to_MD.md

         ]
     ],
     "concepts": {
-        "columns": {
-            "ID": {
+        "headers": {
+            "name": [
+                "ID",
+                "First name",
+                "Last name",
+                "Birth year",
+                "Height",
+                "Birthplace",
+                "Identity is secret",
+                "Can fly",
+                "Alignment",
+                "Wears cape"
+            ],
+            "type": [
+                "string",
+                "string",
+                "string",
+                "string",
+                "string",
+                "string",
+                "string",
+                "string",
+                "string",
+                "string"
+            ],
+            "description": [
-                "description": "The unique ID of the super human" },
+                "the unique id of the hero",
-            "First name": {
-                "description": "The first name of the super human" },
+                "the first name of the superhuman",
-            "Last name": {
-                "description": "The last name of the super human" },
+                "the last name of the superhuman",
-            "Birth year": {
-                "description": "the year someone was born"
+                "The birth year of the superhuman",
+                "The height of the superhuman",
+                "The birthplace of the superhuman",
+                "Whether the identity of the superhuman is a secret", "Whether the superhuman can fly",
+                "The alignment of the superhuman",
+                "Whether the superhuman wears a cape"
+            ]
         },
-            "Height": {
-                "description": "height in feet in inches"
-            },
-            "Birthplace": {
-                "type": "str",
-                "description": "where the super human was born" },
-            "Identity is secret": {
-                "description": "the superhuman hasn't told anyone at all about their identity", "type": "bool"
-            },
-            "Can fly": {
-                "description": "whether the superhuman can fly"
-            },
-            "Alignment": {
-                "type": "str",
-                "description": "the morals a super human aligns to" },
-            "Wears cape": {
-                "description": "whether the super human wears a cape" }
-        }
+        "values": {}
     },
     "compute": [
         [